PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-09 17:09:47
+Last updated: 2024-04-09 17:10:20
-Random Quote: I have let you come wash my dishes.
-I said my oven needed cleaning, I invited you to a p-rno! - Victoria
+Random Quote: I don't want to be good.
+I am going to be great. - Pablo Escobar